Architecture¶

 Model Caching¶

-Two Modal Volumes persist model weights across deployments and cold starts:
+Two Modal Volumes persist model artifacts across deployments and cold starts:

 | Volume | Mount Path | Contents |